Travis Jankowski Player Props: Rangers vs. Guardians

-Friday, Travis Jankowski and the Texas Rangers play the Cleveland Guardians and Aaron Civale, with the first pitch at 8:05 PM ET.
+Saturday, Travis Jankowski and the Texas Rangers take on the Cleveland Guardians and Gavin Williams, with the first pitch at 4:05 PM ET.

-In his most recent action (on July 8 against the Nationals) he went 1-for-4.
+In his last action (on July 8 against the Nationals) he went 1-for-4.

 Travis Jankowski Game Info & Props vs. the Guardians